1. Blog

 Source: “Spuyten Duyvil Sta from HHB” by Jim.henderson via Wikimedia Commons.

 The neighborhood of Spuyten Duyvil gets its moniker from the Spuyten Duyvil Creek.
 In Dutch, the name is Spuitende Duivel, which literally translates to “Spouting Devil,” a nod to its strong and unpredictable currents.
-However, other adaptations suggest the name means “Sprouting Meadow” or even “In Spite of the Devil,” and some don’t even bother taking that far—they simply consider Spuyten Duyvil to be South Riverdale.
-Ergo, it may either be a portion of the Best Neighborhood in the Bronx, per Street Advisor, or take the third spot, falling just behind Country Club.
-For what it’s worth, DNA Info lumps it in with Riverdale as well, so it is one of the safest areas in all of NYC and part of the safest in the Bronx too.
-Semantics aside, more than 80% of residents have a college education and slightly more than half own their homes over renting.
-There are quite a few co-ops/ condos, townhomes, and single-family homes of various architectural styles to choose from and most of the multi-family properties have doormen.
-It’s fairly diverse and has just about everything one might need, from quality schools through nightlife options, plus has several parks.
-Commutes aren’t too bad—Grand Central is about 20 minutes away.
+However, other adaptations suggest the name means “Sprouting Meadow” or even “In Spite of the Devil,” and some don’t even bother taking it that far—they simply consider Spuyten Duyvil to be South Riverdale.
+Either way, this part of the Bronx is commonly lumped in with Riverdale, making it one of the safest and best places to live in NYC.

 14. Throgs Neck